Clifton, New Jersey: Geography

 According to the United States Census Bureau, the city had a total area of 11.43 square miles (29.60 km2), including 11.27 square miles (29.19 km2) of land and 0.16 square miles (0.41 km2) of water (1.37%).

-The Passaic River provides part of the boundary of Clifton at its North-East edge.
-Weasel Brook is a tributary of the Passaic which links from Plog Brook, passing through Weasel Brook Park before turning South and joining the Passaic River close to Route 21.
+The Passaic River provides part of the boundary of Clifton at its northeastern edge.
+Weasel Brook is a tributary of the Passaic, which links from Plog Brook, passing through its namesake Weasel Brook Park, before turning south and joining the Passaic River close to Route 21.

 Unincorporated communities, localities, and place names, located partially or completely within the city, include: